Here we look at your rights and what to do if you’re injured at work in the UK, and whether you can claim compensation.

 Confirm your sick pay

-All employees are entitled to Statutory Sick Pay (SSP) if they do not get full sickness pay.
+Not all employees will receive full pay if on sick leave from work, commonly your employer will put you on Statutory Sick Pay (SSP).
 Although SSP is far from a living wage, it could be enough to help you get by.
 Make sure that your employer has registered you for SSP.
 If you are unsure, you should contact your local benefits office.

 Attend medical appointments